Konnie Huq

 She co-wrote the Black Mirror episode "Fifteen Million Merits" with her husband, Charlie Brooker.
 Her children's book Cookie and the Most Annoying Boy in the World was published in 2019.
-She published the follow-up, Cookie and the Most Annoying Girl in the World, in 2020 along with her third children's book, Fearless Fairy Tales: The Perfect Book for Homeschooling Fun and Inspiration.
+She published the follow-up, Cookie and the Most Annoying Girl in the World, in 2020 along with her third children's book, Fearless Fairy Tales.

 Early life

-Kanak Asha Huq was born in the Hammersmith district of London on 17 July 1975, the daughter of Muslim parents who emigrated from Bangladesh in the 1960s.
+Kanak Asha Huq was born in the Hammersmith district of London on 17 July 1975, the daughter of Muslim parents who emigrated from Pabna, Bangladesh, in the 1960s.
 She grew up in the Ealing district of London with her two elder sisters, Nutun, and future Labour Party politician Rupa.
 She attended Notting Hill & Ealing High School and obtained nine GCSEs, then gained A-levels in chemistry, mathematics, and physics.
 She went on to study economics at Robinson College, Cambridge, graduating with a 2:1 degree.

 Career

 Early work

 Huq trained part-time at the National Youth Music Theatre.
 In 1989, at the age of 14, she appeared with them on Blue Peter and sang a solo.
 The following year, she appeared alongside Jude Law in Captain Stirrick, a National Youth Music Theatre production.

 Before the 1992 general election, Huq interviewed Labour leader Neil Kinnock for the children's programme Newsround, and appeared as a contestant on Blockbusters in the same year.
 She appeared as an uncredited extra playing a schoolgirl in the BBC1 sitcom 2point4 Children in the Series 2 episode "I'm Going Slightly Mad".

 Her presenting debut, at the age of 16, was on the satellite television show, TVFM.
 She then appeared on a GMTV Saturday morning children's quiz show entitled Eat Your Words between 1994 and 1996.
 She was assisted by Mark Speight before Simon Parkin took over.
 In 1997, several months before joining Blue Peter, Huq presented Channel Five's early morning children's programme Milkshake!